TitanRobotics/2022-FRC-2013/README.md

 the button on the top of the screen.
 From there, while you can merge it into the master branch yourself, I will ask that you let either Vimig, Andrew, or Ethan review it first.

+### A Side Note on GitHub for Windows...

+If you would like to try using GitHub for Windows, please follow the information on [GitHub's site](https://github.com/nvie/gitflow/wiki/Windows).
+Note that you might have to do so quick searching through the file system to get it set up!

 ## That's It!
 Any Questions?
 egordon@imsa.edu